SGD Through the Lens of Kolmogorov Complexity: Introduction

-\paragraph{Overview of our results} We consider batch SGD, where the dataset is shuffled once at the beginning of each epoch and then divided into batches.
+For our convergence guarantees to hold, we only require the above assumptions to holds for some \emph{tiny fraction} of the iterations.
+Note that Assumption 2 trivially holds when the model is \emph{underparametrized} (number of model parameters is sufficiently smaller than $n$).
+To the best of our knowledge, this is the first convergence guarantee for general, underparameterized models.
+Furthermore, this is the first result which is completely \emph{model agnostic}.
+That is, we don't require the model to have any specific architecture or activation function.
+It may not even be a neural network.
+Finally, our results answer an intriguing theoretical question: is it possible for SGD to achieve \emph{local progress} (improvement over batches), but no \emph{global progress} (good accuracy for the entire dataset)?
+Intuitively, one might think that this is indeed a situation that might occur.
+However, we show that (under Assumption 2) this cannot be the case. \paragraph{Overview of our results} We consider batch SGD, where the model is initialized randomly and the dataset is shuffled once at the beginning of each epoch and then divided into batches.
 Note that this paper does not deal with the generalization abilities of the model, thus the dataset is always the training set.
 In each epoch, the algorithm goes over the batches one by one, and performs gradient descent to update the model.
-This is the ``vanilla" version of SGD, without any acceleration or regularization (for a formal definition see section~\ref{sec: prelims}).
+This is the ``vanilla" version of SGD, without any acceleration or regularization (for a formal definition see Section~\ref{sec: prelims}).
 Furthermore, for the sake of analysis, we add a termination condition after every GD step: if the accuracy on the entire dataset is at least $1-\epsilon$ we terminate.
 Thus in our case termination implies good accuracy.